rajaneesh80/Issue-Tracker-web-app/README.md

 4. Testing ecommerce functionality: generating order transactions with Add to Cart, Checkout and payments with Stripe test card details.

-5. Testing image upload to AWS S3 bucket.
+5. Testing images upload to AWS S3 bucket.

-<h3> All the user functionality  testing has also been undertaken:-</h3>
+<h3> All the User functionality  testing has also been undertaken:-</h3>

  <h4> Login page:-</h4>